Amy Dowden: Performances with Thomas Skinner

+Strictly Come Dancing: It Takes Two

+In 2022, on an episode of Strictly Come Dancing: It Takes Two, Dowden set the Guinness World Record for Back Charleston Kick Steps performed in 30 seconds, with 19 completed in the allotted time.

 Strictly Come Dancing Christmas Special

 She danced with CBeebies presenter George Webster for the 2022 Strictly Come Dancing Christmas Special.

 Dance tours and other professional engagements

-In 2019, Dowden headlined her own tour, ‘Here Come The Girls’, with fellow professional dancers Dianne Buswell and Chloe Hewitt.
+In 2019 Dowden headlined her own tour, 'Here Come The Girls', with fellow professional dancers Dianne Buswell and Chloe Hewitt.

 Dowden has also taken part in the Strictly Come Dancing Live! tour since 2018.
 In 2020, she performed with a celebrity partner for the first time on tour, her 2019 partner Karim Zeroual.

-Dowden has announced her appearance with Jones at the 2022 'Dancing With The Stars Weekend' at the Celtic Manor Resort in Newport.
+In October 2025 Dowden announced her appearance at the 2026 'Dancing With The Stars Weekend' at the Celtic Manor Resort in Newport.